divercefi/whitepaper/README.md

 Some of the **portfolios types** we could initially propose in the Portfolio Explorer are listed in the Appendix (***Table 1***).
 They will be matched with users based on their profile (e.g., Risk category, Diversification, Time horizon) and users' interests and values.
 Further (advanced) matching criteria will be taken into account at a later stage.

-We want to continuously increase the number of listed portfolios and let users and partners personalize, create, and share portfolios on CryptoEasy.io.
-Pushing the personalization further we want to enable users to build their **custom portfolios** from the CryptoEasy interface and share them with the community.
+We want to continuously increase the number of listed portfolios and let users and partners personalize, create, and share portfolios on divercefi.com.
+Pushing the personalization further we want to enable users to build their **custom portfolios** from the Divercefi interface and share them with the community.

 Also, the pool of available digital assets to build those (personalized) portfolios will grow over time to include hundreds and likely thousands of digital assets.
 Once the technical and regulatory constraints are cleared we also want to enable hybrid portfolios/ traditional asset portfolios composed of other asset classes (e.g., commodities, securities).